rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ## :point_up:SAFETY

-#### Before you start printing, remember safety first and read the owners manual!
+#### Before you start printing, remember safety first and read the owner's manual!

 Always handle resins as though they are toxic unless you have specific documentation that states otherwise.
 Unless otherwise stated, resins are not approved for use with food, drink, or medical application on the human body.
 Never ingest resin in liquid or solid form.
 If swallowed, immediately call a poison center or medical professional.